batroutman/LUMO-SLAM/README.md

 https://user-images.githubusercontent.com/17709606/207700356-9f148d86-9176-4f93-841a-bbf9ce1e53a9.mp4

 ## Citing
-If you would like to cite this work, you can reference the following paper:
+If you would like to cite this work, you can reference our most recent paper from ICIR:
 ```
-@inproceedings{Troutman2022RegistrationSLAM,
-  title={Registration and Localization of Unknown Moving Objects in Monocular {SLAM}},
+@INPROCEEDINGS{10070913,
   author={Troutman, Blake and Tuceryan, Mihran},
-  booktitle={International Conference on Intelligent Reality},
+  booktitle={2022 IEEE 2nd International Conference on Intelligent Reality (ICIR)},
-  year={2022}
+  title={Registration and Localization of Unknown Moving Objects in Monocular SLAM},
+  year={2022},
+  volume={},
+  number={},
+  pages={43-48},
+  doi={10.1109/ICIR55739.2022.00025}
 }
 ```
+A journal article covering all updated system details and quantitative results is currently in the works for publication in 2023, so check back later for an updated citation.

 ## Installation
 This system is implemented in **Java 1.8**.
 Java is used instead of C++ in an effort to make it easier to port the system to android devices in the future (though there are currently no concrete plans to do so—feel free to adapt this system to android yourself if you need a mobile implementation of this system).